The main focus of our farming is on vegetable production, but we do sometimes keep some livestock.

 · by integrating carbon-sequestering resources such as permanent grassland and trees into the farm production system, helping improve the farm’s carbon footprint

 All in all, we think that a system of this kind can be more environmentally sustainable, wildlife friendly and efficient than a stockfree arable system.
-But it’s still in the early stages of development, so we’re keeping it under constant review.
 In some cases, we think it’s still probably more energy- or climate-friendly to use machinery rather than livestock.
-We’re experimenting with this.
+We are continually questioning and experimenting with different ways of doing things.